 export default ParticleSet;

 Override the draw() function of GameObjectSet to ensure particles are drawn with additive blending.

-Recall from Chapter 5 that the default gl.blendFunc() setting implements transparency by blending the alpha channel values.
+Note Recall from Chapter 5 that the default gl.blendFunc() setting implements transparency by blending the alpha channel values.
 This is referred to as alpha blending.
 In this case, the gl.blendFunc() setting simply accumulates colors without considering the alpha channel.
 This is referred to as additive blending.
 Additive blending often results in oversaturation of pixel colors, i.e., RGB components with values of greater than the maximum displayable value of 1.0.
-Oversaturation of pixel color is desirable when simulating intense brightness of fire and explosions.
+The oversaturation of pixel color is often desirable when simulating intense brightness of fire and explosions.

 draw(aCamera) {